Nolensville Real Estate and Homes For SaleCity

 What is Nolensville known for?

-This town about twenty miles outside Nashville is proof that the American rags-to-riches story applies to more than just people.
-Nolensville, after reincorporating in 1996, was just barely a blip on the Nashville-Metro radar with a population of just over 3,000 at the turn of the century.
-In the last twenty years, though, that population has more than tripled, and the housing market has followed suit.
+This town about 20 miles outside Nashville-proper is proof that the American rags-to-riches story applies to more than just people.
+Nolensville, after reincorporating in 1996, was just barely a blip on the Nashville-metro radar with a population of just over 3,000 at the turn of the century.
+In the last twenty years, though, that population has grown to nearly 16,000, and the housing market has followed suit.

 Who is Nolensville a good fit for?

-Nolensville is a quaint and historic town about twenty minutes south of the Nashville city limits.
-This scenic town illuminates the beauty of the countryside within a short commute to the big city.
-Families, those seeking a slower paced lifestyle, and retirees find plenty to stay busy within Nolensville or a short drive north to the Lenox Village neighborhood.
+Nolensville is a quaint and historic town about 30 minutes south of the Nashville city limits.
+This scenic town illuminates the beauty of the countryside within a short commute from the big city.
+Families, those seeking a slower-paced lifestyle, and retirees find plenty to stay busy within Nolensville or a short drive north to the Lenox Village neighborhood.
 Nolensville offers refuge from the city with plenty of new construction homes.
-You won’t find many young professionals in this small town, though, since this area can be considered more “sleepy” than other nearby neighborhoods.
+You won’t find many young professionals in this small town, though, since this area can be considered more family-oriented than other nearby neighborhoods.

 Where to eat, hang out and have a good time